 The IDP welcomes college Sophomores through post-graduates.
-The average internship lasts three months and includes a keystone project for each intern.
+The average internship lasts three months.
 Interns usually work between 10-20 hours a week.
-Summer internships are also available for high-school juniors and seniors.
+Summer internships are also available.

 The IDP internship program is designed to be a four year/semester program to give politically inclined students a well rounded political experience.
 We recognize that not all students will be interested in advancement in our internship program.
 We find after the first or second internship most students discern their specific area of interest.

 We at the IDP are committed to partnering with all of our interns to ensure they make the connections they need to be successful in any of the following areas.